drfenixion/freecad.robotcad/docker/README.md

 ## ERROS when run FreeCAD:
 "Program received signal SIGSEGV, Segmentation fault."
 Mean not enough rights with some folder that FreeCAD using.
-FreeCAD can be run with sudo or find folder and chown it to current user
+FreeCAD can be run with sudo or find folder (usualy ~/.local/share/FreeCAD) and "chown" it to current user